stanfordpython/python-assignments/assign1/README.md

 # Assignment 1: Cryptography
-**Due: 11:59:59 PM, Wed April 13th**
+**Due: 11:59:59 PM, Thursday April 27th**

 ## Overview
 In this assignment, you will build a cryptography suite that implements three different cryptosystems - Caesar cipher, Vigenere cipher, and the Merkle-Hellman Knapsack Cryptosystem.
 This handout will walk you through the details of building this text-based cryptography tool.
 We want to instill good Pythonic practices from the beginning - so we encourage you to think critically about writing clean Python code.

 *Expected Time: 6 hours (if it takes much longer than that, email us)*

 Note: Get started early!
-Merkle-Hellman is by *far* the hardest of the ciphers.
+Merkle-Hellman is the hardest cipher to implement.

 ## Review